You've Got To Accumulate

 Our cloud software partner, Clear Books, has found that 74% of start-up owners invest their own money into their businesses.
-Sometimes that means personal savings or redundancy money, sometimes it's selling off assets.
+Sometimes that means personal savings, redundancy money or sometimes it's selling off assets.
 Either way, showing commitment can be a head-start in getting others to take you seriously.
 If you're borrowing from friends or family, make sure everyone appreciates what they stand to lose if the wheels come off.
 Otherwise, failure could cost you more than your business.

-These traditional sources of finance can be pretty difficult to access, and tend to involve rigorous application processes to weed out the dodgier prospects.
 Loans, overdrafts and credit cards are options, but they all come with their own risks and catches.
 Remortgaging your home can be less painful than taking out a loan, as you're paying the money back over a longer period, but it can be an uncomfortable experience to have your house on the line.

 While most start-ups will tend to be ignored by traditional venture capitalists or "business angels", crowdfunding is turning into a serious option for young businesses.
 The commitment from each investor can be quite small, and they may not even need to receive a share of the business in return.
 This is a pretty huge topic in its own right, and the number of crowdfunding platforms is growing, so take the time to research and get in touch with RIFT Accounting to talk through the possibilities.

 Grants are usually only open to specific types of businesses or people.
 They're worth looking into if you think you might qualify, but they may come with strings attached, such as match funding.
-Your local Enterprise Agency can advise you, or you can talk to us for more information.

 If you can't raise the money you need, you may have to re-think.
 Perhaps that laser arsenal doesn't actually need to be based on the Sea of Tranquillity.
 Maybe it only requires a part-time or robotic maintenance crew.